TediusTimmy/FunnyMachine/README.md

 B008-B000 - Bank registers.
 Readable and writable, control where the banks are pointing.
 B009 - VRAM bus locked.
 Reads of VRAM and writes to VRAM while this is 1 will fail.
+B010-B020 - DMA controllers.
+See description.
 B100 - Screen frame : roughly a 1/30 sec timer
 B101 - Screen seconds : rolling count of 30 frame intervals
 BFFC - Keyboard input present (1 if the current character has not been read before, 0 if you've already read it)
 BFFD - Keyboard character (the last character read by the keyboard)

+### DMA Controllers
+The DMA controllers move banks of data from one bus to another.
+They move 32 bytes per instruction.
+When the VRAM bus is locked, they will block until it is unlocked, and then finish.
+There is no way to transfer less than a complete bank (4K or 8K) of data.
+* DMA 1 - ROM to RAM
+* DMA 2 - ROM to VRAM
+* DMA 3 - RAM to VRAM
+* DMA 4 - VRAM to RAM
+Each DMA controller has 4 control bytes:
+* Control register.
+This is zero if inactive, one if a transfer is running, and two if a transfer is being initiated.
+Write a two to this byte to start a transfer.
+* Destination Bank.
+* Source Bank.
+* Bank count.
+For transfers to/from VRAM, this is a count of 4K banks.
+For ROM to RAM transfers, this is in 8K banks.

 ## EMU3